endrefh/my_own_app_endrefh/README.md

 **Design proposals:**

-Below are some screenshots from a website that calculates people's overall crabon footprint.
+Below are some screenshots from a website that calculates people's overall carbon footprint.
 The website, called Ducky, contains great inspirations for our website when it comes to colors, design and layput.